 Teacher’s expectations are communicated to students at the outset of the session.
 Introduce the concept of accountable talk.
 Accountable talk is basically academically productive talk.
-A read aloud with accountable talk should be introduced to students as a classroom talk which pertains to learning.
-They should be told that they should refrain from talking about other things during this workshop or session.
+A read-aloud with accountable talk should be introduced to students as a classroom talk that pertains to learning.
+They should be told to refrain from talking about other things during this workshop or session.
 Choose an appropriate book which will convey the lessons of accountable talk in a simplified format.
 The teacher can choose a workshop model or a class discussion model for better effectiveness.

 Day 1: Introduce the text, gather students around, read aloud and prompt students to ask questions based on cues.